PatrickMaiyer/Portapack_Wiki/Recon.md

 Workflow:
 * Select an input an output file, adjust the settings in CONFIG while you're at it
 * Start the RECON, match frequencies, add them to your output file using autosave or STORE button
-* Switch to SCANNER mode to refine your results
+* Switch to SCAN mode to refine your results

 Tips:
 * When a file is loaded and checkbox 'autostart searching' have been checked, the search is starting as soon as the apps open up, using last launch settings